 This post may contain affiliate links.
 Read disclosure policy.

-It’s a way to make every home cook feel like a professional pastry chef!
+It’s a way to make every home cook feel like a 3-ingredient all butter pie crust or lattice pie crust looks like it was made by a professional pastry chef!

 Find the full printable recipe with specific measurements below.